melt-ui/melt-ui/src/docs/content/builders/toast.md

 Unlike most builders, the toast is not component-based.
 Instead, it provides a global functionality that can be accessed from anywhere in your application.
-To accomplish this, it is recommended that you call the builder function `createToaster` inside the lib directory.
-This will make the function accessible to all components in your application.
+To accomplish this, it is recommended that you create a global component that is called on the root of your application.

-The first step is to create a `Toast` component that will be used to render toast notifications.
+The first step is to create a `Toaster` component that will be used to render toast notifications.
 We can take advantage of
 [Svelte context module](https://svelte.dev/docs/svelte-components#script-context-module) to create the template for the toast notifications and expose the helper function so it can be used in other components.